Training at the Counseling Center

-The Center has one social work intern from The Columbia School of Social Work.
-The social work intern conducts intakes, short-term psychotherapy, and outreach to the College community.
-She may also elect to co-lead a group.
-The intern receives two hours of individual supervision per week, and participates in the seminar series.
+The Center offers training for four social work interns from The Columbia School of Social Work.
+The social work interns conduct intakes, offer short-term psychotherapy, biofeedback and may co-lead a group.
+Interns are also assigned responsibilities for outreach to the College community on behalf of the Furman Counseling Center, in the Higher Education Opportunity Program or Alcohol Substance Awareness Program.
+Interns receives two hours of individual supervision per week, and participate in the seminar series.

-The Center has up to four psychology externs.
+The Center has up to three psychology externs.
 Externs conduct intakes, short-term psychotherapy, and outreach to the College community.
 Externs receive two hours individual supervision per week, and participate in the seminar series.

-Barnard College Furman Counseling is following the guidelines approved by members of PSIDNYS (Psychology Internship Directors of NYS) and NYNJADOT (New York New Jersey Association of Directors of Training) at their fall 2011 bi-annual meetings.
+Barnard College Furman Counseling is following the guidelines approved by members of PSIDNYS (Psychology Internship Directors of NYS) and NYNJADOT (New York New Jersey Association of Directors of Training).
 Please see NYSPA's website for the full guidelines.